KevinIW/Speech-Emotion-Recognition/README.md

 - `GET /`: Health check endpoint
 - `POST /predict`: Predict emotion from an audio file
   - Input: Form data with a file field named "file" containing the audio file (WAV, MP3, OGG)
-  - Output: JSON response with predicted emotion, confidence, and probabilities
+  - Output: JSON response with predicted emotion, confidence, probabilities, and file storage information

 For detailed API documentation, visit http://localhost:8000/docs when the server is running.